 The number of looked after children and young people has increased over the last decade – the overwhelming majority are looked after for their own care and protection

-- Some have experienced neglect
+- Some experienced neglect

 - Some parents are unable to look after their children because of their own substance misuse or poor parenting skills

-- Some young people need a bit of time away from their birth family or community while a package of support is put in place to try to rebuild family relationships or their ability to function
+- Some young people need a bit of time away from their birth family or community while a package of support is put in place to try to rebuild family relationships

 - Some have complex disabilities and need to be placed in specialist residential schools